Heimkehle: History

 The Heimkehle was first mentioned in the records in 1357.
 In 1649 the Prince of Anhalt visited.
 But not until 1920 was the cave opened up by Theodor Wienrich who had electric lighting installed.
 On 12 September 1920 the show cave was opened.
 Because the largest part of the Heimkehle was covered at that time with a contiguous lake, it was negotiated in boats.

-From 1944 the German Army turned the cave into a bombproof production site for the Dessau Junkers Factory, who had parts for the Ju 88 and other products manufactured here.
+From 1944 the German Army turned the cave into a bombproof production site for the Dessau Junkers Factory, used to produce parts for the Ju 88 and other products.
 V-weapons were also supposed to have been produced here.
 Initially large parts of the lake were concreted over and three production halls and several tunnels built, of which the largest could even be used by lorries.
 The tunnels and access galleries were able to be cut in a relatively short time due to the softness of the gypsum.
-Prisoners from the Rottleberode satellit of the Mittelbau concentration camp were drafted in to man the underground facilities.
+Prisoners from the Rottleberode satellite camp of the Mittelbau concentration camp were drafted in to man the underground facilities.
 Due to the brutality of the SS guards and the climatic conditions in the cave the death rate amongst the prisoners was very high.
 Towards the war's end the cave was evacuated and the prisoners were sent on to other work camps.
 A large number of them died as a result.